-Brief history of the city of NaplesFrom the Seventeenth to the Twentieth century, Naples has been received the great attention of travelers, scholars, intellectuals when, traveling across Europe, they gathered the curious and extraordinary characteristics of this city.
-Until 1861, Italy was not joined as a whole nation yet and was divided in seven states of different extent and Naples was the capital of the largest state of the peninsula - il Regno delle Due Sicilie - literally, the Kingdom of the Two Sicilies - governed by the Bourbon dynasty.
+Brief history of the city of NaplesFrom the Seventeenth to the Twentieth century, Naples received great attention from travelers, scholars and intellectuals.
+They gathered curious facts and unique characteristics of this city while traveling across Europe.
+Until 1861, Italy was not considered as a whole nation yet and was divided in seven states of different extent and Naples was the capital of the largest state of the peninsula - il Regno delle Due Sicilie - literally, the Kingdom of the Two Sicilies - governed by the Bourbon dynasty.

-A capital city that as early as the Sixteenth/Eighteenth centuries was the third most populous city in Europe after London and Paris until reaching, half the Seventeenth century, the number of about 400.000 residents.
+A capital city that as early as the Sixteenth/Eighteenth centuries was the third most populous city in Europe after London and Paris until it reached the number of about 400.000 residents in the middle of the Seventeenth century.
 In Italy, no city had this size of population and certainly Naples, from the beginning of the 16th to the unification of 1861, was the largest Italian city.
 A city that - not so differently from today times - has always had many problems: first of all the small area of the city in relation to the number of inhabitants and secondly a morphologically varied territory, flanked and pressed by the sea on one side and surrounded by irregular hills on the other.
 All that determined a very high density of population, with major urban problems particularly as to the areas where such a large number of inhabitants could be left living.
 Therefore, contravening any rule, every free space was exploited to the max and constructions growth as flowers everywhere.

 Presently the urban look of the city does still appear very irregular indeed, because next to buildings with valuable architectural design, stand irregular and poorly constructed houses.